zsiddiq/pavepath-prototype/README.md

     Reroute Logic-->>Frontend: Return optimized safe route
     Frontend-->>User: Display route with safety alerts

-Contribution Guidelines
+🤝 Contribution Guidelines
 We welcome contributions from developers, designers, and data scientists who want to build real-world, monetizable tech.

 By contributing, you agree that:

-Your submissions may be used in commercial versions of PavePath
+Your submissions may be used in commercial versions of PavePath.

-You retain the right to showcase your work professionally (e.g., portfolio, GitHub profile)
+You retain the right to showcase your work professionally (e.g., portfolio, GitHub profile).

-You grant us a non-exclusive license to use, modify, and distribute your contributions
+You grant us a non-exclusive license to use, modify, and distribute your contributions.

 To contribute: